balderdashy/waterline-docs/queries/query.md

 ### .paginate()

-When `skip` and `limit` are put together they create the ability to paginate through records as you would for pages.
+When `skip` and `limit` are put together, they create the ability to paginate through records as you would for pages.
 For example, if I wanted 'page 2' of a given record set, and I only want to see 10 records at a time, I know that I need to `skip(10)` and `limit(10)` like so: